alt-magick/Spanish/README.md

 # Common Words
 Learn The Most Common Words In Spanish &amp; English

 A border wall with Mexico is a problematic solution for addressing immigration and security concerns.
 Economically, it would cost billions of dollars to construct and maintain, diverting funds from critical social programs and infrastructure projects.
-And it risks deepening divisions and sending a message of exclusion rather than cooperation with Mexico.
+And it risks deepening divisions by sending a message of exclusion rather than cooperation with Mexico.

 In the complex debate surrounding immigration and border security between Mexico and the United States, a compelling